dipscope/TypeManager.TS/README.md

 ### Custom data decorator

-Custom data decorator can be used to provide any custom data for type or property.
+This decorator can be used to provide any custom data for type or property.

 ```typescript
 import { Type, Property, CustomData } from '@dipscope/type-manager';